Sucrose, Fructose and Dementia: Evidence of a Connection

 - Minimize your consumption of fruit

-- Switch to eating low-sugar berries such as blackberries and wild blueberries, that are low in sugar and high in fructose
+- Switch to eating low-sugar, high fiber berries such as blackberries and wild blueberries which are low in sugar and high in anthocyanins.

 Foods and supplements that lower blood glucose